The view from my window

 The next day we were up at the crack of dawn to get them back to the airport in rush hour traffic, and while there were no accidents or unforeseen events, they were both horrified at the daily commute I had when I was still working!
 As I was driving though, I thought I felt something "weird" with the car.
 For any of you that drive a stick shift, it felt like dropping down from fourth gear to third too soon, and the engine starting to drag.
 They didn't feel it, but I noticed it about four times and was just praying that I could get them to the airport without breaking down.
 I did, but I decided to head straight to Ford on my way back and one hour and €180 later they discovered that the "particle filter" was blocked, so they dismantled it and cleaned it out.
 It could have been worse as I understand if they had to replace the part it would have been pretty expensive, not to mention I probably couldn't have gotten it fixed the same day!

 In other news, when we were heading in to our last sewing club of the year, as I was about to unlock the main door four kids, about 16 years of age, were making their way out.
 When Chantal asked them what they were doing in the building as it was private they said they were "looking for a toilet".
 Then when we got up to the club room we found three more kids all set up around the tables having a fine old time.
 Chantal hit the roof and asked them what the hell they thought they were doing.
 They said they'd been to the library (which is in the same building) but she countered that she volunteers at the library and it was closed so they'd better think of another one pretty quick before she called the police on them for trespass!
-They shot out of there pretty quick but I did send a message to the Mairie to let them know that someone must have left both the main door and the club room door unlocked (maybe the cleaner?) and to ask them to remind everyone to check before leaving!
+They shot out of there like grease lightning but I did send a message to the Mairie to let them know that someone must have left both the main door and the club room door unlocked (maybe the cleaner?) and to ask them to remind everyone to check before leaving!

 My "other neighbours" (Mrs. Gossip and her husband) came back from Mexico a few days ago and had both contracted what appeared to be a bad case of covid, so I ended up doing a bit of shopping for them while they were holed up.
 Thankfully they seem to have improved and I've seen them walking their dog so I guess the worst symptoms are over by now!

 My walking tally looks to be pretty pathetic this year as I'll only hit around 700 miles by year end, so I think my resolution has to be "aim for 1,000 - 1,500 miles" in 2025.
-I've seen a few beautiful places on the FB hiking groups I follow so I might give some thought to maybe going further away for a few weekends when the weather permits to check out other regions!
+I've seen a few beautiful places on the FB hiking groups I follow so I might give some thought to maybe going further afield for a few weekends when the weather permits to check out other regions!
 Well, that's the aim anyway!

 And finally, the trial of Dominque Pelicot has come to an end, with that monster and around 47 other men having been sentenced.
 For those that haven't heard of the case, Dominique Pelicot had been drugging his wife of 50 years for the past decade and inviting other men to come to their home and rape her?????
-As she was drugged she knew nothing about it, except that she frequently visited the doctor for unexplained pains and infections, although apparently, thankfully, no more serious STDS!!!!
+As she was drugged she knew nothing about it, except that she frequently visited the doctor for unexplained pain and infections, although apparently, thankfully, no more serious STDS!!!!
 He was only caught when an alert supermarket security guard spotted him upskirting a woman (taking pictures up her skirt) and when the police were called they confiscated both his phone and his computer - and that is when they discovered the videos of so many, many men raping an obviously unconscious woman!
 He had also, apparently taken indecent photos of both his oblivious daughter and daughter-in-law!
 His wife, Gisèle, waived her right to anonymity and asked for both the press and public to be allowed into the court room to witness the trial.
 Pelicot wept when he got 20 years (should have been life, in my opinion), so seemingly he wasn't so brave when he found out the consequences of his actions.
 About 47 other men quite rightly got varying sentences too.
 Women's groups (which also included many men) were at the courthouse every day for three months to support her brave stand!
-I just hope she can find peace and happiness in whatever time she has left on this earth, and that her ex-husband gets to live the rest of the life as he deserves!
+I just hope she can find peace and happiness in whatever time she has left on this earth, and that her ex-husband gets to live the rest of his life as he deserves!
 Merci Gisèle (the Pelicot trial)!

 Gisèle Pelicot, thanking her supporters!

-2 comments:
+20 comments:

 1. That poor woman!
 My only thought on the 20 year sentence is at least he'll probably die in prison because of his age.
 The whole thing astounds me.
 Men can be such pigs!